 While there are sharks in Greece, most species are harmless.
 Sightings are extremely rare and, in general, shark attacks in the Mediterranean are also rarely reported.
 Given the vast number of people spending time in the warm and often shallow waters along the shores of Greece, encounters with sharks are few.

 In the existing records of sharks in the Mediterranean, there is only one anecdotal tale of a fatal shark attack in the Greek islands, and that was reported nearly a century ago.
-Other official sources list a total of nine fatal shark attacks in Greece over the last 160 or so years.
-It's not clear what species of shark may have been responsible; one Greek fisherman swore he saw a great white shark in the Aegean a couple of decades ago, but it was probably a small whale - which are also rare but present in Greece.
+Other official sources list a total of 15 shark attacks in Greece over the last 170 or so years.
+It's not clear what species of shark may have been responsible; one Greek fisherman swore he saw a great white shark in the Aegean Sea a couple of decades ago, but it was probably a small whale, which are also rare but present in Greece.

 While there are some Mediterranean shark attacks reported each year, they seem to cluster around the shores of France, not Greece.

 Sharks do make an appearance in Greek mythology, and that may mean that they were more numerous in ancient times than they are now.
-Lamia, a daughter of the sea god Poseidon, was said to have a shark form.
-A son of hers, Akheilos, was also a shark.
+Lamia, a daughter of the sea god Poseidon, was known as a sea monster, while a son of hers, Akheilos, was a shark.

 Forget the Sharks: The Most Dangerous Sea Creatures in the Mediterranean